Gomeskk/Born2beroot/README.md

 ## Concept

-The project involves installing and configuring Debian or AlmaLinux, ensuring that the system adheres to security best practices while meeting specific requirements, including:
+The project involves installing and configuring Debian or Rocky, ensuring that the system adheres to security best practices while meeting specific requirements, including:

   - **User and group management**